losizm/scamper/README.md

 println(req.contentType.subtype) // json
 ```

-And, with utilities defined in `scamper.types.Implicits`, you can implicitly
+And, with conversions defined in `scamper.types`, you can implicitly convert
-convert values to header types.
+values to header types.

 ```scala
 import scala.language.implicitConversions